Chapter 04: Form & Function

 The Central Tension

 Industrial design lives at the intersection of aesthetics and utility.
-The core challenge: creating products that are both beautiful and functional.
+The core challenge is making products that are both worth looking at and worth using.

 "Form follows function, that has been misunderstood.
 Form and function should be one, joined in a spiritual union."
 Frank Lloyd Wright